jonasoesch/p9/paper.md

 ### Comparison to understand transitions {#sec:comparison}

-Readers find and interpret relationships within and between charts by comparing targets in the charts in their head.
-This implies that interpreting relationships is related to the amount of targets that can be held in the mind.
+Readers find and interpret relationships within and between charts by comparing targets from the charts in their head.
+This implies that interpreting relationships is related to the amount of targets that can be held in the reader's mind.

 According to Brehmer et al.  [@Brehmer-13:multileveltypology], comparison is a fundamental task in visualization.
-Comparison is distinguished from other tasks like *identify* and *summarize* (see figure ref{transition-topology}) by the number of *targets* it operates on.
+Comparison is distinguished from other tasks like *identify* and *summarize* (see figure \ref{transition-topology}) by the number of *targets* it operates on.
 An *identify*-task uses a single target while a *summarize*-task uses all available targets.
 The *compare*-task requires multiple subgroups of targets to compare them.

 ![A topology of visualization tasks which synthesizes a large body of previous literature has been proposed by Brehmer et al. [@Brehmer-13:multileveltypology] \label{transition-topology}](img/comparison-taxonomoy.png)